-The story follows the Royal Navy Corvette Compass Rose under Captain Ericson (Jack Hawkins), who moulds an inexperienced crew into an effective and disciplined fighting force, from the dark days before Dunkirk through to final victory.
+The story follows the Royal Navy Flower-class corvette HMS Compass Rose under Captain George Ericson (Jack Hawkins), a Merchant Navy and Royal Naval Reserve ofﬁcer who has been called to active duty shortly after the outbreak of World War II and moulds an inexperienced crew into an effective and disciplined fighting force, from the dark days before Dunkirk through to final victory.

-Shortly after the outbreak of World War II the Compass Rose leaves harbour for sea trials and three weeks of training for her inexperienced crew.
-This proves a baptism of fire, as they are battered by storms.
-They later encounter their first U-Boat.
+The Compass Rose (K49) leaves harbour for sea trials and three weeks of training for her inexperienced crew.
+This proves a baptism of fire, as they are battered by storms and encounter their first U-Boat.

-As the war rages, the ship and crew succeed, with many losses of life, in helping to defeat the U-Boat threat.
+As the war rages, the corvette makes numerous escort runs in the North Atlantic, often in terrible weather, and its men soon coalesce into a tough and competent ﬁghting force who succeed – with many losses of life – in helping to defeat the U-Boat threat.

 Eight years after the end of WWII, Michael Balcon’s Ealing Studios brought Nicholas Monsarrat’s best-selling novel to the screen, launching the careers of Donald Sinden, Denholm Elliott and Virginia McKenna and also establishing Jack Hawkins as a star.